burkeac/MPS_Tool_Kit/README.md

 Doxygen docs can be found here:  https://burkeac.github.io/MPS_Toolkit/

 # Academic Disclaimer and Lincense
+This library has been released under the MIT license.
+See the license file for more details.

-This library if free to use (and or modify) for academic and commercial use.
-However, it should not be considered a replacemnt for academic work assigned by course instructors.
+Remember, library thirdparty implementations should not be considered a replacemnt for academic work assigned by course instructors.
 Primarily when the goal of the assignment is to recreate any or all parts of this libary.
 If you have questitions ask your course instructor.

 # Building
 Files can be compiled using cmake.
 Example: